 - Synopses Moderately detailed synopses for every course offered by the Department can be found on the TiS; the synopses have been arrived at after long deliberation, consultation, and debate within the Department.
 The relationship between courses is handled by the Teaching Committee, and every effort is made to refine the sequence in which material is presented.
-Some problems remain; these should just be the ones for which no clear-cut solution was available, but in case there are difficulties for you which have not been identified in advance, the Staff-Student Consultative Committee always welcomes direct feedback via your representative. - Teaching Committee The committee concerns itself with all aspects of teaching and learning in the Department of Physics.
+The Staff-Student Consultative Committee always welcomes direct feedback via your representative. - Teaching Committee The committee concerns itself with all aspects of teaching and learning in the Department of Physics.
 It oversees the structure of lecture courses and practicals, and weighs up information about the success of the courses regularly during the academic year.
 The best route for communicating information to the committee is through your representative on the Staff-Student Consultative Committee, which itself reports to the Teaching Committee.
-The Teaching Committee is chaired by the Director of Undergraduate Education. - Teaching Information System (TIS) The TIS is a web interface to the various teaching databases maintained by the Department: it is available at http://www-teach.phy.cam.ac.uk/.
+The Teaching Committee is chaired by the Director of Undergraduate Education.

+- page 41 - Teaching Information System (TIS) The TIS is a web interface to the various teaching databases maintained by the Department: it is available at http://www-teach.phy.cam.ac.uk/.
 Part IA students can view their practical marks on the web; Part II and III students can select Research Reviews and Projects here, and can view their further work marks in the same way if they have been released.
-All supervisions arranged by the department are listed, and you can use the system as an easy way to email your supervisors and supervision partners (for Parts II and III).
+Part II supervisions are listed, and you can use the system as an easy way to email your supervisors and supervision partners (for Parts II and III).
 All handouts, for all years, are available via the TIS.